Wagers at funerals help defray death expenses in the Philippines

 In Manila streets and back alleys, dozens of men huddle together to stare at bulky, older televisions at an off-track betting station for horse racing, or the Basque hard-rubber ball game of jai-alai.

-Here, wagers of as little as two pesos (2 pence) can earn thousands.
+Here, wagers of as little as two pesos (4 U.S. cents) can earn thousands.

 Philippine men and women also like to bet on a hugely popular, illegal numbers game called jueteng, with collectors going around villages and markets to gather wagers as small as one peso, returning a few hours later to pay winners.